This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

 - hemp cord

-- We used 20 lb for a thicker basket.
+- I used 20 lb for a thicker basket.
 With anything smaller, you will need more layers but will get more definition!

 - Pick a glue that dries clear!

-- This is for gluing, so pick a cheap, small one.
-We sell a set of 12 for just $.75!
+- This is for gluing, so pick a cheap, small one

 - paper or cardstock